WebIDauth/WebIDauth/README.md

 4. Save everything and start authenticating users by having them click a link similar to this one: https:///index.php?authreqissuer=

-You may test the resulting authentications with [libAuthentication](https://github.com/melvincarvalho/libAuthentication) in PHP applications.
+You may test the resulting authentications with [libAuthentication](https://github.com/melvincarvalho/libAuthentication) or its more compact "forked" sister lib [WebIDDelegatedAuth](https://github.com/WebIDauth/WebIDDelegatedAuth), in PHP applications.

 # License